w5xd/NyeVikingPowerMonitor/README.md

 RGB diodes on the front panel, drilled a small back panel hole for a USB port, and placed a small momentary contact SPST switch in what was the back panel ALO sense adjustment hole.
 If you forego those three substitutions, you can make it difficult to distinguish the OEM console from the retrofit&mdash;even in operation.
-(Spoiler: feed the retrofit less than 20W and it will blink the LOW power front panel LED while simultaneously displaying the power meter readout multiplied by 10, which the OEM won't do.)
+(Spoiler: feed the retrofit less than 20W and it changes the front panel LED color and brightness while simultaneously displaying the power meter readout multiplied by 10, which the OEM won't do.)

 # History